+can occur.
 Before cutting the wire rope, apply seizings on both sides of the point where the cut will be made.
-Then cut the wire rope with a torch, rope cutter, or abrasive cut-off wheel.
+Then cut the wire rope

 See Figure 4-50 for:

 - The number of seizings to be applied to the ends of the wire rope and to both sides of the point where a cut will be made. - The proper application method.
 Each seizing should be one rope diameter long.